Updated: Sep 7

 Many successful bloggers online don’t just have one blog niche, many of them have multiple websites from business to travel to recipes.
 If they grew one to success, chances are they replicated that model in a different niche.
 So for example, their travel blog probably isn’t doing too well at the moment, but I’m sure their recipe blog gained a lot of traffic during the stay-at-home months. — Add more options to reach a new customer base: Say you run a coffee shop, the typical add-on’s that you will find at a local coffee shop are cakes, pastries, and cookies.
 But you could diversify to add special menu items available for a certain time day --avocado toast or hot savory food options for example.
 Or a lot of coffee shops are now offering pre-bottled healthy juices and kombucha to reach a new customer base as well as to serve the no-caffeine-after-3pm-crowd.
 When trying to decide what offerings you can add, think of a customer base not too far off from the one you already have and come up with a way to reach them.
 3. Pivot to Evolve

 When I first started my floral design business (a brick and mortar design studio with multiple physical locations around the world) my husband used to ask me, “Isn’t there an easier way to do this?
 Can’t you do something online?”
 At the time it used to really frustrate me and I felt unseen and unsupported but looking back, it was a valid question and one I am answering with a real-life example now with my online business mentorship membership.
 Where we start at the beginning of a decade should not be where we still are when the decade comes to an end.
 Especially in the world we live in today where everything is moving at what feels like the speed of lightning and there are huge opportunities in the digital world.
 Every year there is a new method, new platform, new skill set required, and in order to keep up and keep growing, you must pivot in order to evolve with your business and who you serve.
 By evolving, you can ensure you are never behind and that your business is “apocalypse proof”.
-If you want to learn more about starting a new or diversifying your current business then you'll want to watch my FREE Masterclass: How to Design a Business That Gives You a Lifestyle You Love WITHOUT Fear of Losing Money.
+If you want to learn more about starting a new or diversifying your current business then you'll want to watch my FREE Masterclass: How to Go From Corporate Job to Self-Employed in 90 Days WITHOUT Fear of Failing.
 Learn the 3 (time, money, and security) mistakes that are holding you back from starting a business and what you can do to move forward (with real-life examples), as well as the structure you need in place in order to build upon.
 Watch now!